Breakpoints

 Using Responsive Props

-Components support responsive styling using the $
+Components support responsive styling using the $ prefix for

 breakpoint-specific props: